crystalvisio/FinX/README.md

 # FinX - Trading 212 Dividend Tracker

 Hey there! 👋 This is my personal project to track and forecast dividends from my Trading 212 portfolio.
-I built this because I wanted a better way to keep track of my dividend income and upcoming payouts.
+I built this cos I didn't wanna pay Snowball Analytics 😁 😁 and also looked like a good project...
+Enjoy!!!

 ## Features